jennchang23/web-design-challenge/README.md

   - Jupyter Notebook
   - Pandas

-## Homework Assignment Overview
-## Latitude - Latitude Analysis Dashboard with Attitude
+## Homework Assignment Overview: Latitude Analysis Dashboard with Attitude

 For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).